AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Q: Could a Managed CloudN be converted back to a Standalone CloudN?

-Ans: Yes, users are able to convert a Managed CloudN device back to a Standalone CloudN by following the `<Cleanup workflow>`_.
+Ans: Yes, users are able to convert a Managed CloudN device back to a Standalone CloudN by following the `<Workflow on cleanup>`_.

 Q: What are the benefits of registering a CloudN hardware appliance with an Aviatrix Controller?

 Ans:

-- Ease of use: centrally manage all CloudN appliances through Aviatrix controller without logging into each CloudN GUI individually
+- Ease of use: centrally manage all CloudN appliances through Aviatrix Controller without logging into each CloudN GUI individually

 - Active Mesh support: employ ECMP feature on Managed CloudN device to send traffic to both Aviatrix Transit primary gateway and backup gateway

-- Enhanced visibility and troubleshooting: perform diagnostics on CaaG device same as an Aviatrix gateway in the cloud through Aviatrix Controller GUI
+- Enhanced visibility and troubleshooting: perform diagnostics on Managed CloudN device same as an Aviatrix gateway in the cloud through Aviatrix Controller GUI

 - Performance: support scale-out fashion to achive high IPsec throughput